moappi/simple-join/README.md

 Parameters:

-- `num` (number) - number of waits to be comlpeted before running callback
+- `num` (number) - number of joins to be comlpeted before running callback
-- `callback` (function) - callback function to be run when ready to join.
-Callback will be passed the a single parameter, a status object (same as join.status method)
+- `callback` (function) - callback function to be run when all joins are completed.
+Passed the status object (see join.status method)

 Returns: